appcelerator-archive/ti.sms/ios/documentation/smsdialog.md

 ### Ti.SMS.SMSDialog.messageBody[string]

-The message of the body.
+The message of the SMS message.

 ### Ti.SMS.SMSDialog.subject[string]

-The subject of the body.
+The subject of the SMS message.

-### Ti.SMS.SMSDialog.attachments[array]

-The message attachments of the body.
-Must be a TiBlob.

 ### Ti.SMS.SMSDialog.barColor[object]